openedx/edx-documentation/en_us/data/source/internal_data_formats/discussion_data.rst

   and run.
 This value can be seen in the URL when browsing the courseware section.
 Example: ``BerkeleyX/Stat2.1x/2013_Spring``.

 ..
-12 Feb 14, Sarina: not yet relevant but with splitmongo changes course_id conventions will change. may be worth discussing with Don et al as to when we expect these changes to land and how to document.
+12 Feb 14, Sarina: not yet relevant but with splitmongo changes course_id conventions will change. may be worth discussing with Don et al. as to when we expect these changes to land and how to document.

 --------------------
 created_at